 2. Macro Extension Tubes

-You know I mentioned that some of these accessories can be complete game changers?
+You know I mentioned that some of these photography accessories can be complete game changers?
 Well this is one of them!

-Macro photography is notoriously expensive to get in to due to the specialist lenses required, and spending hundreds on a lens when you’re not sure if you’ll enjoy it definitely puts a lot of people off.
+Macro photography is notoriously expensive to get in to due to the specialist lenses required, and spending hundreds on a lens when you’re not sure if you’ll even enjoy it definitely puts a lot of people off.
 That’s where these come in.

 Macro extension tubes fit between any of your current lenses and the camera body, increasing the distance between the rear lens element and the camera sensor to effectively give your lens macro capabilities.
 The different lengths of tube provide different levels of magnification, and these particular ones have electrical contacts to preserve all the autofocus and metering capabilities.